kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 type Listener struct {
     // ...existing fields (Name, Hostname, Port, Protocol, TLS, AllowedRoutes)...

-    // HTTPPreRoutingFilters is an ordered list of HTTP-layer filters that run
+    // HTTPFilters is an ordered list of HTTP-layer filters that run
     // on every request accepted on this Listener, before HTTPRoute matching
     // is performed.
 The list order is load-bearing: implementations MUST
     // execute the filters in the exact order they appear here and MUST NOT
     // reorder them.
 Each filter's Name MUST be unique within the list.
     //
-    // HTTPPreRoutingFilters may mutate inputs that HTTPRoute matching
+    // HTTPFilters may mutate inputs that HTTPRoute matching
     // consumes (path, request headers including :authority/Host, method,
     // computed metadata).
 Implementations MUST evaluate HTTPRoute matching
-    // exactly once after the last HTTPPreRoutingFilter has run.
+    // exactly once after the last HTTPListenerFilter has run.
     //
-    // HTTPPreRoutingFilters MUST NOT be interpreted as changing which
+    // HTTPFilters MUST NOT be interpreted as changing which
     // Listener handles the request.
 Listener selection is decided from
     // inputs the client committed to before any pre-routing filter runs:
     // TLS SNI (for HTTPS) or the request's initial Host header (for HTTP).
     // Filter mutations of Host, :authority, or any other header MUST NOT
     // be re-fed into Listener selection.
     //
-    // HTTPPreRoutingFilters MUST be empty when Protocol is not `HTTP` or
+    // HTTPFilters MUST be empty when Protocol is not `HTTP` or
     // `HTTPS`.
 Implementations MUST reject a Listener with
-    // Accepted=False / Reason=UnsupportedValue if this constraint is
+    // Accepted=False / Reason=InvalidHTTPFilter if this constraint is
     // violated.
     //
     // Support: Extended